thinkhr-code/developer-hub/README.md

 * Learn Admin - Enables Admins to perform user administration within the Learn system.
 Without this SKU, Admins are considered Students.
 * Training - Enables access to Learn system as a Student.

+#### Single Sign ON

+* Single Sign On (SSO) - Usually only included in the master configuration.
+Include in a custom configuration if a customer needs their own SSO name and a different authentication field (email or username) from the broker's default.

 ### Deprecated/System SKUs